Ch4r0ne/EXIFrenameX/README.md

 - The program will check if the new name already exists and add an incremental number to avoid overwriting files with the same name.
 - The program will not rename files that do not have exif or media metadata.
 These files will be listed in the output.
 - The program is original in the repository EXIFrenameX.py.
 Additionally, I have packed the script into a .exe with pyinstaller and released it as a release.
+- The command `pyinstaller EXIFrenameX.py --hidden-import tqdm --hidden-import pymediainfo --hidden-import exifread` is used to repack the script EXIFrenameX.py into a standalone executable using the PyInstaller library